LucreMo/alx-low_level_programming/0x01-variables_if_else_while/README.md

 T9.
 A program that prints all possible combinations of single-digit numbers T10.
 A program that prints all possible different c ombinations of two digits
+T11.
+A program that prints all possible different combinations of three digits